23.3.6 Limiting execution to certain CPUs

 Data Type: cpu_set_t

 This data set is a bitset where each bit represents a CPU.
 How the system’s CPUs are mapped to bits in the bitset is system dependent.
-The data type has a fixed size; in the unlikely case that the number of bits are not sufficient to describe the CPUs of the system a different interface has to be used.
+The data type has a fixed size; it is strongly recommended to allocate a dynamically sized set based on the actual number of CPUs detected, such as via get_nprocs_conf(), and use the CPU_*_S variants instead of the fixed-size ones.

 This type is a GNU extension and is defined in sched.h.

-To manipulate the bitset, to set and reset bits, a number of macros are defined.
+To manipulate the bitset, to set and reset bits, and thus add and remove CPUs from the sets, a number of macros are defined.
 Some of the macros take a CPU number as a parameter.
-Here it is important to never exceed the size of the bitset.
-The following macro specifies the number of bits in the cpu_set_t bitset.
+Here it is important to never exceed the size of the bitset, either CPU_SETSIZE for fixed sets or the allocated size for dynamic sets.
+For each macro there is a fixed-size version (documented below) and a dynamic-sized version (with a _S suffix).

 Macro: int CPU_SETSIZE

-The type cpu_set_t should be considered opaque; all manipulation should happen via the next four macros.
+The type cpu_set_t should be considered opaque; all manipulation should happen via the CPU_* macros described below.

 Macro: void CPU_ZERO (cpu_set_t *set)